hammerheim-game/hammerheim-rules/7-equipment.md

 ### Toughened Leathers

-Expert leatherworkers are able to turn leather coats into armor (after a fashion) and those with limited funds often favour these jackets and coats as armor is very expensive.
+Expert leatherworkers are able to turn leather coats into armour (after a fashion) and those with limited funds often favour these jackets and coats as armour is very expensive.
 Covered with crusted salt, alcohol and other less savoury materials, toughened leather is hard to penetrate and offers some protection in combat.

-Toughened leathers work exactly like light armor, giving the wearer a 6+ Armor save, but cannot be combined with the effects of any other armor except a helmet or buckler.
+Toughened leathers work exactly like light armour, giving the wearer a 6+ Armour save, but cannot be combined with the effects of any other armour except a helmet or buckler.
 Toughened leathers cannot be sold back at the Trading Posts;
 the stench alone is enough to drive away even the most